EU/UK Regulations and Compliance of Cosmetic Products

 EU Compliance Services:

-Cosmetics Product Registration
+Cosmetic Product Registration

 A cosmetics brand located outside the EU needs a Responsible Person (Article 4 and 5 of the European Cosmetics Regulation).
 By default, this Responsible Person is its importer.
 The problem with this is most importers refuse to serve in this role because it comes with complex obligations and significant risks.
 Therefore, no appointed Responsible Person for a non-EU cosmetics brand generally means no importer, and no importer generally means no access to the market.